ElementsProject/lightning/doc/lightning-close.7.md

 The default is 2 days (172800 seconds).

 The *destination* can be of any Bitcoin bech32 type.
-If it isn't specified, the default is a c-lightning wallet address.
+If it isn't specified, the default is a Core Lightning wallet address.
 If the peer hasn't offered the `option_shutdown_anysegwit` feature, then taproot addresses (or other v1+ segwit) are not allowed.
 Tell your friends to upgrade!